-Total net position for the Coconino County Community College District increased by \$3,937,716, from fiscal year 2021 to fiscal year 2022.
-This increase was primarily a result of federal stimulus monies to mitigate COVID-19 impacts, increased funding from the Smart and Safe Arizona Fund, additional grant revenue, and increased state sales tax.
+Total net position for the Coconino County Community College District increased by \$3,232,208, from fiscal year 2022 to fiscal year 2023.
+This increase was primarily a result of program investment with capital assets purchases using reserve funds, increased funding from the Smart and Safe Arizona Fund appropriations, additional grant revenue, and increased state sales tax.